appdotnet/api-spec/content/docs/basics/messaging.md

 ## Types

 Much like annotation types, channel types are freeform strings; we suggest you use a reversed-domain format for any custom channel types.
 Core channel types are prefixed with `net.app.core` and may have additional validation imposed by the App.net API.
-Right now, there's only one core channel type:
+Currently defined core channel types are:

 * [Private Message](/docs/resources/channel/#private-message): net.app.core.pm
+* [Broadcast Channel](/docs/resources/channel/#broadcast-channel): net.app.core.broadcast